usmansbk/blog-draft/markdowns/redux.md

 }
 ```

-We can prevent this by passing only the todos state as an argument to the `todoReducer` function.
-Forcing it to be responsible for only it's state.
+We can prevent this by passing only the todos state as an argument to the reducer function.
+Thereby, forcing it to be responsible for only todos state.

 ```js
 function todoReducer(todos, action) {